Apply to Tulane

 Each school at Tulane administers its own admission process for graduate students.
 Contact the school you’d like to apply to directly, or visit the Office of Graduate and Postdoctoral Studies for more information.

 School of Professional Advancement

 The Tulane School of Professional Advancement is committed to helping working adults reach their full potential in their educations and their careers.
 It provides two locations: Uptown New Orleans and Elmwood, Louisiana.
 Start your application process today.

-†We do not require teacher recommendations (only a counselor recommendation), but we are happy to review additional recommendations you submit.
-Please submit extra recommendations in PDF format.
-Your recommender or counselor may submit additional recommendations electronically through Naviance or via email to email@example.com.
+†We do not require teacher recommendations (only a counselor recommendation), but we are happy to review additional recommendations submitted on your behalf.
+Your recommender or counselor may submit additional recommendations in PDF format through Naviance, SCOIR, Slate.org, or via email to email@example.com.

 The Office of Undergraduate Admission follows the record retention guidelines set forth by AACRAO (the American Association of Collegiate Registrars and Admissions Officers).
 For applicants who enroll, most application materials are retained until three years after graduation.
 Documents that do not fall into this category are the application, which is retained for one year after the first enrolled term, and letters of recommendation and reader forms, which are retained until the point of admission.
 For applicants who do not enroll, all documents are retained for one year after the application term.